 - Children and young people should be recognised and respected for their unique insights, ideas and solutions, and for the role that they can play in ensuring services, organisations, policies and other outcomes are relevant and appropriate for them.

-- Developing partnerships with First Nations communities in your work is both necessary and rewarding.
+- Developing partnerships with Aboriginal and Torres Strait Islander communities in your work is both necessary and rewarding.
 Building respectful and honest relationships is central to these partnerships.